albertaw/nodejs-tutorial/lesson4-modules/README.txt

 TODO:
-create a web server module
+Create a module, import the module in a main file and call one of its functions.
-import the module in the main file and start the server *bonus-create modules based on the other patterns listed below
+*bonus-create modules based on all of the patterns listed below

 Each file is its own module.
 Each file has access to the current module definition using the module variable